 Twitter shares: minimum

-Provide a sought-after product to a related site with an interested audience and you get some decent metrics.
+Provide a sought-after product review to a related site with an interested audience and you get some decent metrics.

 $3000+ in revenue made us back the cost of the product and to get it on the site.
 Success!
 But we also had 125/500 comments come from people with websites.
 Mainly fashion websites.
 And we knew exactly what they wanted.
 This is the opportunity to form new relationships with more shoes.